Nepal at a glance

 Sources: World Bank 2015, World Bank 2010

-Equine working patterns in Nepal's brick kilns
+Working in brick kilns

 We operate in partnership with a variety of organisations to extend the range and impact of our work.